SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

   2) *G(X)* implies (exists *y* *F(x, y)*)

-Yices supports two generalization methods:
+Yices supports three generalization methods:

   - **Generalization by substitution:** This is the simplest method.
 It eliminates the variables *Y* by replacing them by their values in the model.

-  - **Generalization by projection:** This first computes an implicant of formula *F(X, Y)* then eliminates the *Y* variables from this implicant by projection.
-The projection is a cheap form of quantifier elimination.
-It is a hybrid a Fourier-Motzkin elimination and virtual term substitution.
+  - **Generalization by projection** (:c:enum:`YICES_GEN_BY_PROJ`): This first computes an implicant of formula *F(X, Y)* then eliminates the *Y* variables from this implicant by projection.
+The projection is a cheap form of quantifier elimination — a hybrid of Fourier-Motzkin elimination and virtual term substitution.

+  - **Wide projection** (:c:enum:`YICES_GEN_BY_PROJ_WIDE`, Since 2.8.0): A SAT-guided
+    extension of projection that walks the Boolean structure of *F(X, Y)*, enumerates multiple model-true implicant cubes, and returns their union.
+The result is always at least as broad as :c:enum:`YICES_GEN_BY_PROJ` and is often strictly broader when the formula has Boolean structure that the model satisfies in more than one way.

-The two generalization functions take a parameter that specifies the generalization method.
-This parameter takes a value of type :c:type:`yices_gen_mode_t`:
+The generalization functions take a parameter of type :c:type:`yices_gen_mode_t`:

   - :c:enum:`YICES_GEN_BY_SUBST` selects generalization by substitution;

   - :c:enum:`YICES_GEN_BY_PROJ` selects generalization by projection;

+  - :c:enum:`YICES_GEN_BY_PROJ_WIDE` selects wide projection;

   - :c:enum:`YICES_GEN_DEFAULT` automatically chooses the
     generalization method based on the type of variables to eliminate.
 If any variable to eliminate is an arithmetic variable, then generalization by projection is used.
 Otherwise, the default is generalization by substitution.
+Wide projection is never selected implicitly.

 .. c:function:: int32_t yices_generalize_model(model_t *mdl, term_t t, uint32_t nelims, const term_t elim[], yices_gen_mode_t mode, term_vector_t *v)